petermr/climate/Contribute.md

 ﻿# Contribute

-In the initial phases of the project aimed at freeing all climate change research and having it published as open access help is needed in creating a knowledgebase via **listing important information** and in the **extraction of information from publication databases**.
+In the initial phases of the project aimed at freeing all climate change research and having it published as open access.
+Help is needed in creating a knowledgebase via **listing important information** and in the **extraction of information from publication databases**.

 ## Tasks